Gustaf VI Adolf

 Gustaf VI Adolf (Oscar Fredrik Wilhelm Olaf Gustaf Adolf; 11 November 1882 – 15 September 1973) was King of Sweden from 29 October 1950 until his death in 1973.
 He was the eldest son of Gustaf V and his wife, Victoria of Baden.
-Before Gustaf Adolf ascended the throne, he had been crown prince for nearly 43 years during his father's reign.
-As king, he gave his approval shortly before his death to constitutional changes which removed the Swedish monarchy's last nominal political powers.
+Before Gustaf Adolf acceded to the throne, he was crown prince for nearly 43 years during his father's reign.
+As king, and shortly before his death, he gave his approval to constitutional changes which removed the Swedish monarchy's last political powers.
 He was a lifelong amateur archeologist particularly interested in Ancient Italian cultures.